bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: July 2027 - The Cheap Remote Worker**

-**AI-2027 predicts:** OpenBrain announces AGI achieved.
-Agent-3-mini released to public.
+*For reference, AI-2027 predicts: The leading lab announces AGI achieved.
+A consumer version is released to the public.
 Stock market euphoria.
-Third-party evaluators find model could help design bioweapons.
+Third-party evaluators find the model could help design bioweapons.*

 **Three possible paths:**